nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 :information_source: **Note:** If there are no team members left to allocate (e.g. all team members have already been assigned to this task), an error will be thrown.
 </div>

-The following activity diagram summarizes the flow of `RandomlyAssignTaskCommand#execute()`.
+The following activity diagram summarizes the flow of `AssignTaskRandomlyCommand#execute()`.

 ![RandomlyAssignTaskActivityDiagram](images/RandomlyAssignTaskActivityDiagram.png)

-_Activity diagram of randomly assigning_
+_Activity diagram of randomly assigning a task_

 --------------------------------------------------------------------------------------------------------------------